AnthonyDas/Cpp_Data_Structures_And_Algorithms/README.md

 Chapter 9 is incomplete both in terms of content (“We will now show”… but then the section abruptly ends) and in terms of presentation (e.g. the font will randomly change in places).
 There’s a brief introduction for a linear congruential generator but with a = 1 and m = 10.
 Why couldn’t some proper values be used instead?

 I could go on but I’ve made my point.
 I did learn how to balance a binary search tree and a new sorting algorithm (radix), so the text did expand my knowledge.
 I also commend the author for at least trying to produce a text and help the community.
-But overall, I wouldn’t recommend.
+But overall, I wouldn’t recommend as there are surely better texts out there.
+Even putting aside the monetary cost of the text, you will waste time trying to understand the author's use of English.